 The wetland is a riverine system associated with Grand Portage Creek.
-Grand Portage Creek is a Minnesota classified Public Water (S-087 and PWI ID 16087) and it is listed as a trout stream by the Minnesota Department of Natural Resources.
+Grand Portage water quality standards identify Grand Portage Creek as a trout stream.

 The spreadsheet rating for downstream water quality is High.
 The project is designed to maintain the hydrologic regime of Grand Portage Creek by bridging the features and appropriate abutment cladding is proposed to prevent project area erosion and downstream sediment loading.
 Further, the road realignment provides for limited additional impervious surface contributions not already existing due to the current local road system.